 The exhibition "A-Z. The Marzona Collection" is a celebration of the conceptual art of the 1960s and 1970s and illustrates the contemporary relevance of works from this era.
-The presentation spans the next two and a half years and features the collection of Egidio Marzona, which primarily consists of works of American and European conceptual art, Minimal Art, and Arte Povera.
+The presentation spans the next two and a half years and features the collection of Egidio Marzona, which primarily consists of works of American and European Conceptual art, Minimal Art, and Arte Povera.

 The letters of the alphabet offer the basis for a versatile and consistently varied approach to the diverse works in the Marzona Collection.
-The semiotic structure of the alphabet is used to highlight ideas inherent to the works exhibited and provides a stringent yet open-ended format for the exhibition program.
+The semiotic structure of the alphabet is used to highlight ideas inherent to the works exhibited and provides a stringent yet open-ended format for the exhibition programme.
 Individual artistic positions, important historical exhibitions, and artistic genres are examined.
 The presentation is altered every quarter of a year in keeping with the sequence of the alphabet.

 # 1/9 ABC (23.1.-23.4.2014)

 Beginning with the letter A, the first room offered a look at the Italian movement of Arte Povera.
 The second room of the exhibition was dedicated to the letter B and presented an installation by the French artist Daniel Buren and finally, the letter C addressed the exhibition catalogue as an artistic medium through C. 7500, the title of an exhibition curated by Lucy Lippard in 1973.